kegg/docs/idiot.md

 ### People might not respond

 People have lives.
 They might not have the time to even answer your question.
-The place you're asking for it is <em>free advice</em>.
+The place you're asking for it is *free advice*.
 You're not paying them for their knowledge.
 It's all volunteer hours.
 Not everyone will respond to your question.
 They could be busy, or they could be asleep.
 Heck they just might not know the answer off the top of their head at the moment.

 If someone doesn't respond right away to your question.
 Or if they don't respond at all.
 Don't get bent out of shape.
 People don't have any reason to answer your question.
 If they don't want to answer they aren't required to.